knetikmedia/knetikcloud-csharp-net20-client/docs/MessagingApi.md

 <a name="sendtemplatedsms"></a>
 # **SendTemplatedSMS**
-> void SendTemplatedSMS (ModelTemplateSMSResource templateSMSResource)
+> void SendTemplatedSMS (TemplateSMSResource templateSMSResource)

 Send a new templated SMS